NorthWest Highlands

 Fuel up at breakfast because you’ve got a long hike today.

 Beinn an Eoin is considered part of the Flowerdale Forest, a remote and wild area known for its rugged beauty.
-After an approach that follows a bubbling river, you’ll gain altitude slowly, trekking a broad grassy ridge all the way to the summit.
-The views are stunning — you can see across the Torridon hills (made of some of the oldest rocks in the world) as well as ancient landscapes and all the way to Stac Pollaidh, which you climbed just days ago.
+After an approach that follows a bubbling river, you’ll gain altitude slowly, trekking a broad grassy ridge to the summit cone.
+The views south are stunning — you can see across the Torridon hills (made of some of the oldest rocks in the world) as well as ancient landscapes and Stac Pollaidh, which you climbed just days ago.
 The solitude here is unprecedented; soak it all in.

 Hike Details: 12.5 miles, 2,950 ft of ascent, 7-8 hours